-If you've reviewed your Employee Handbook, some of what you read here should be familiar.
+When you review your Employee Handbook, some of what you read here will be familiar.
 Here's the main difference between the two documents: The Code of Conduct reflects our values and directs the manner in which we carry out our business.
 The Employee Handbook is much more specific-it defines the rules for our actions and activities.
 For example, in the Code we talk about respect for our coworkers and business colleagues.
 In the Handbook we detail our policies against discrimination and harassment.